 Be aware too of the effect someone's death will have on people beyond the immediate circle.
 Especially as family structures become more complex, there may be relatives from previous relationships who are left out of the grieving process.
 Such grief may manifest itself in different ways as it is not allowed to be expressed as bereavement.

-Models of bereavement care

 What is the current practice and structure of bereavement care in your parish/benefice/ ministry team?